matter-labs/zksync-era/docs/guides/advanced/01_initialization.md

 # zkSync deeper dive

-The goal of this doc, is to show you some more details on how zkSync works internally.
+The goal of this doc is to show you some more details on how zkSync works internally.

 Please do the dev_setup.md and development.md (these commands do all the heavy lifting on starting the components of the system).